David-Else/developer-workstation-setup-script/README.md

 ### Improved Gnome desktop and font settings

-Gnome has been tweaked along with font settings for a better experience.
+Gnome has been tweaked along with optional subpixel font rendering for a better experience.

 ### Neovim 0.7.0 with plugins and custom keybindings